tekom - conferences

 The Arena 2025

-Medical technology, digital product passports and UX writing were the main topics at this year's tcworld conference from November 11 to 13.
-The 20- to 30-minute short presentations by experts were regularly very well attended – proof of how much these topics are currently moving the tech community.
-Afterwards, many attendees took the opportunity to ask personal questions or talk directly with the speakers.
+Medical technology, digital product passports and UX writing were the main topics at this year's tcworld conference arena from November 11 to 13.
+The 20- to 30-minute short presentations by experts were very well attended – proof of how much these topics are currently moving the tech community.
+Afterwards, many attendees took the opportunity to ask individual questions or talk directly with the speakers.

 Highlights from the arena sessions